operate-first/sre/process/incident_management.md

 * How can we ensure that the issue does not reoccur?
 * How can we recover quicker from such an incident?
 * How can we identify the issue quicker?

-Useful resources:
-* A template to be used to document the PMR can be found here.
-* Guidelines on RCA writing can be found here.
-* How to run effective Post Mortem: recording, slides
-* Pager Duty PMR resources

 ## Detailed process steps
 This section aims at presenting the steps that need to be taken in case of a new incident.